r57zone/LuizaAIAssistant/README.md

 ← Choose language | Выберите язык

 # Luiza AI Assistant
-A simple virtual assistant imitating your close friend, girlfriend or boyfriend, based on the [ChatGPT](https://openai.com/chatgpt) or [Llama](https://llama.meta.com/) neural network and [Telegram](https://telegram.org/) messenger.
-You can make up the assistant with his history, tastes, add him necessary triggers.
-By default, it will wish you good morning, good night, write compliments and interesting facts, you can also dialog with it, ask questions, advice and learn something.
+A simple virtual assistant imitating your friend, girlfriend or boyfriend, based on the neural network [ChatGPT](https://openai.com/chatgpt) or [Llama](https://llama.meta.com/) and messenger [Telegram](https://telegram.org/).
+You can make up the assistant with his history, tastes, add him the necessary triggers.
+By default, it will wish you good morning, good night, write compliments and interesting facts, you can also have dialogs with it, ask questions, advice and learn something.

 ![](https://github.com/user-attachments/assets/8f29dfb7-4964-4d68-8889-79273d115cab)
 ![](https://github.com/r57zone/LuizaGPTAssistant/assets/9499881/5b54fc41-b902-4324-8aa5-2f3c97527177)

-## Assistant messages (animation):
+## Assistant messages (animation)
 ![](https://github.com/user-attachments/assets/cdd4e6ac-b2f2-447c-b740-239955847248)

 ## Setup